enkidevs/curriculum/javascript/node/quirks/node-and-sudo.md

 ---
 author: catalin
 levels:
   - advanced
   - medium
 type: normal
 category: caveats
 standards:
   javascript.node-standard-library-os.5: 20

-tags:
+tags: []
+notes: >-
+  This insights is also based on security - should be on a security workout I guess.
+aspects:
   - introduction
   - workout
   - obscura
   - deep

-notes: This insights is also based on security - should be on a security workout I guess.

 ---

-# Node and `sudo`
+# Node and

+`sudo`

 ---

 ## Content

 ```bash